Chief Executive Officer

 Mark received an M.B.A. and a B.S., magna cum laude, in Finance from the Wharton School of Business.
 Mark also received a B.A., magna cum laude, in Economics from the University of Pennsylvania.

 As VP of Product, Grace Chan leads the product and design team at Wanderful Media.

 Previously, Grace was director of Merchant Monetization at MerchantCircle (acquired by Reply!), responsible for all activities related to merchant revenue growth including direct sales, ecommerce and paid product launches.
 Prior to MerchantCircle, Grace was sr. manager, Channel Strategy and Product Marketing at Yahoo! where she was responsible for creating and managing business opportunities and strategies for the HotJobs SMB channel.

 Grace’s professional experience also includes eight years at Intel in various positions including program manager for Test Equipment Development, design lead for Xeon Processor, and product marketing manager for Intel Flash Products on Mobile Platforms.
 While at Intel, Grace released the first multi-chip-module Xeon design to market and launched the Intel® Turbo Memory product line, and developed global marketing plans for the company’s first mobile Internet devices.

 Grace holds B.S. and M.S. degrees in Chemical Engineering from UCLA.
-She also completed the Executive MBA Program at Santa Clara University in 2005.
+She also completed the Executive MBA Program at Santa Clara University.